What is Block Height?

 The block height is a critical component of the consensus mechanism used in many blockchains, as it is used to ensure that blocks are added to the chain in the correct order, and that the chain remains secure and tamper-proof.
 The block height also helps to ensure that blocks are processed in the correct order, which is important for maintaining the integrity of the blockchain.
 Overall, the block height is an important aspect of the structure and function of blockchain technology.

-Popular Examples of Block Height
+History of the Term Block Height

 Height in Stack Data Structure: In computer science, a stack is a data structure that works on the principle of Last In First Out (LIFO).
 The height of the stack refers to the number of elements currently in the stack.
 Similar to a block height in cryptocurrency, the height of the stack represents the number of elements in the stack at a particular point in time.